KTibow/requireit/README.md

 # requireit
-A simple library to make sure you have all of your libraries.
+A simple bit of code to make sure you have all of your libraries.